ovh/docs/pages/cloud/private-cloud/nsx-t-05-manage-distributed-firewall/guide.en-gb.md

 Go to the `Inventory`{.action} tab and click `Virtual Machines`{.action} on the left in the inventory to view the list of virtual machines.

-Then click on the `vertical suspension points`{.action} to the left of your virtual machine that you want to tag and choose `Edit`{.action} from the menu.
+Then click on the `three vertical ellipsis`{.action} to the left of your virtual machine that you want to tag and choose `Edit`{.action} from the menu.

 ![02 Create tag on vm 01](images/02-create-tag-on-vm01.png){.thumbnail}